creativecreatorormaybenot/clock/README.md

 * Implement accessibility.

-  + Watch "Building in Accessibility with Flutter" from Flutter Interact for this.
+  + Watch https://youtu.be/bWbBgbmAdQs again for this.

 * Use the digital time suffix and otherwise a line that slowly travels from bottom to top to indicate the minute progress.